 Austria is located at the Eastern end of the Alps in the middle of Central Europe.
-Bordered by Germany and The Czech Republic to the North, Hungary and Slovakia to the East, Italy and Slovenia to the south, and Switzerland and Liechtenstein to the west, Austria is landlocked but dissected at its Northern third by the longest and most commercially significant river on the European continent- the Danube.
+Bordered by Germany and The Czech Republic to the North, Hungary and Slovakia to the East, Italy and Slovenia to the south, and Switzerland and Liechtenstein to the west, Austria is landlocked but dissected at its Northern third by the longest and most commercially significant rivers on the European continent- the Danube.

 The Republic of Austria is comprised of 9 federal provinces: Burgenland, Carinthia, Lower Austria, Upper Austria, Styria, Salzburg, Vorarlberg, Tyrol, and the capital city and 9th federal state, Vienna.

 Although there is evidence of human settlement in Austria as far back as 23,000 B.C., it was not until the first century AD that Vienna was established as one of the northernmost outposts of the Roman Empire that any historical record appears.
 By 300 AD Vienna was a thriving center of northern Roman trade, but with the decline of the Roman Empire it was repeatedly overrun by various Germanic and Celtic tribes.